codeismine/Timeline/README.md

 # Error checking

-1) Internet connection is available
+1) Internet connection is available.

-2) Data is available
+2) Data is available.

-3) If no text available than show message "No Description available"
+3) If no text available than show message "No Description available".

+# Please Note

+appcompact_v7 needs to be import for running this project.